Support for using Hyper-V Replica for virtualized domain controllers

-Windows Server 2012 domain controllers required
+Windows Server 2012 or newer domain controllers required

-Windows Server 2012 Hyper-V also introduces VM-GenerationID (VMGenID).
+Windows Server 2012 Hyper-V introduced VM-GenerationID (VMGenID).
 VMGenID provides a way for the hypervisor to communicate to the guest OS when significant changes have occurred.
 For example, the hypervisor can communicate to a virtualized DC that a restore from snapshot has occurred (Hyper-V snapshot restore technology, not backup restore).
-AD DS in Windows Server 2012 is aware of VMGenID VM technology and uses it to detect when hypervisor operations are performed, such as snapshot restore, which allows it to better protect itself.
+AD DS in Windows Server 2012 and newer is aware of VMGenID VM technology and uses it to detect when hypervisor operations are performed, such as snapshot restore, which allows it to better protect itself.

 Given that now there are now two instances of the same DC identity, there is a potential for both the primary instance and the replicated instance to run.
 While Hyper-V Replica has control mechanisms in place to ensure the primary and replica VMs do not run simultaneously, it is possible for them to run at the same time in the event the link between them fails after replication of the VM.
 In the event of this unlikely occurrence, virtualized DCs that run Windows Server 2012 have safeguards to help protect AD DS, whereas virtualized DCs that run earlier versions of Windows Server do not.